2018–19 Santa Clara Broncos men's basketball team

-The 2018–19 Santa Clara Broncos men's basketball team represents Santa Clara University during the 2018–19 NCAA Division I men's basketball season.
-The Broncos are led by third-year head coach Herb Sendek and play their home games at the Leavey Center as members of the West Coast Conference.
+The 2018–19 Santa Clara Broncos men's basketball team represented Santa Clara University during the 2018–19 NCAA Division I men's basketball season.
+The Broncos were led by third-year head coach Herb Sendek and played their home games at the Leavey Center as members of the West Coast Conference.

 Previous season

 The Broncos finished the 2017–18 season 11–20, 8–10 in WCC play to finish in seventh place.
 They lost in the first round of the WCC tournament to Pepperdine.